maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 <p align="center">
     <img src="/assets/img/gp_many_dims_single.png" alt="Image" width="500" height="350" />
 </p>
-<em class="figure">A single sample from a multi-dimensional Gaussian</em>
+<em class="figure">Figure 3.
+A single sample from a multi-dimensional Gaussian</em>

 <a name="prelim_plot"></a>
 ###### Hold on, what's the x-axis for the above plot?

 In the above plot we calculated the $5 \times 5$ covariance matrix between 5 points and imagined ordering the points according to their index in the covariance matrix in the above plot.
 This is simply for illustrative purposes to demonstrate the visualization technique.

 In general, the x-axis will be the values of $X$ for which we wish to calculate a point at and thus can take on any real-value.
-For data with 1 input dimension ($d=1$ and is time, say) this would result in even spacing on the x-axis but this needn't be the case.
+For data with 1 input dimension ($d=1$ and is time, say) this might result in even spacing on the x-axis but this needn't be the case.

 However once $d > 1$ even this view of things breaks down as the input space is now a high-dimensional grid (arbitrarily fine if we wish) for which we can calculate function values at.